From 2003 to 2018, Dave lived and worked in GCC countries including UAE, Qatar, Bahrain, Saudi Arabia, Oman and Kuwait. He had a great time!

 Above 37 Celsius (body temperature) different rules apply.
 Compared with the surrounding air, you are cold.
 You might feel hot, but the air doesn't care about that.
 It sees you as a place to dump heat.
 You are also a place to dump water.
 When you first step outside on a hot, humid day, you might think you immediately break sweat.
 You don't.
 That comes later after some exertion.
 The water that first coats your body is just condensation.
 It coats your watch and sunglasses too and a moment's reflection tells you these don't sweat.
 As already mentioned, a proper hat prevents sunstroke but does nothing to ward off heatstroke.
 You avoid that by walking at a moderate pace and drinking warm water.

 Never pass a drinking fountain without partaking.
 A little and often is the key.
 In the Gulf, there is a water fountain outside every mosque and many of the bigger walled villas provide an outside water point as a gesture of hospitality to passing strangers.
 But when you are very hot, don't drink chilled water as the risk of stomach spasms is quite high.
+In fact, chilled water is something of a modern Western fad.
+In hot countries like India and the Middle East water is usually taken at room temperature.

 The Lesson of the Toast